chitttalurushyam/ev-forecast/README.md

-\# ⚡ EV Charging Demand Forecasting — End-to-End Data Science Project
+🚗⚡ End-to-End EV Charging Demand Forecasting — from APIs to a live FastAPI model

 > \*\*Goal:\*\* Predict future daily EV charging demand using real-world data from DOE/NREL, OpenChargeMap, and Meteostat.